maheshsabnis/nodejscompocom/readme.md

                         - formControl.setValute(), accept a value for single property of the Model class
                     - The  'formControlName' a attribute directive that map the FormControl with UI element
                 - Validators
+                    - Used to provide Static methods for Input Field Validations containing the 'formContolName' attribute
+                        - requred(AbstractControl)
+                        - requredTrue(AbstractControl)
+                        - pattern(string | RegEx)
+                        - min(number) / max(number)
+                        - minLength(number) / maxLength(number)
+                        - email(AbstractControl)
+                        - nullable()
+                        - compose(Validation Array to apply validations on UI element)
+                    Note: All validators accepting 'AbstractControl' are directly linked with UI element using formControlName and these mathods will be executed as callback
+                - To evaluate and display validation errors use the FormGroup object model(?)
+                    - Check if the UI element / formControl is changed
+                        - <formGroup>.controls.<formControlName>.dirty
+                    - Check if the value is invalid after the formControl is changed
+                        - <formGroup>.controls.<formControlName>.invalid OR !<formGroup>.controls.<formControlName>.valid
+                    - Check which validator is failed
+                        - <formGroup>.controls.<formControlName>.errors.<Validation-Rule-Failed>
+                        - e.g.
+                            - <formGroup>.controls.<formControlName>.errors.pattern

     - Validation
         - Custom Validations
+            - The method must be static
+            - The method can accept eithe AbstractControl or premptive type as input parameter
+            - Since the method return 'null' if value is value or will return JSON object for invalid value, the return type of the method must be 'any'
+                - {invalid:true}, {valid:false}, {even:false}

 3. Angular Services
     - Utilities